News

 A leatherback sea turtle was spotted on New Smyrna Beach ... which can take up to 70 days.
-With water temperatures expected to warm up quickly in the next couple of months, hundreds of sea ...
+With water temperatures expected ...

 This story appears in the May 2009 issue of National Geographic magazine.
 One late summer day in 1961 a biologist named Sherman Bleakney got a telephone call about a strange sea creature that ...